Radvendii/MAR1D/README.md

 * `-y` inverts the mouse y axis.
 Not sure why this is necessary, but lots of games seem to include it.
 * `-d` debug mode

+In addition, there's an environment variable `MAR1D_RECORDING_DIR` that MAR1D will use to determine where to put it's recordings.
+Right now this is the only way to control this.

 ## Compiling

 MAR1D uses the meson build system, with a nix wrapper around it.